-- Melt butter over medium heat and swirl the sauté pan to be sure the butter melts evenly.
+- Melt butter in shallow skillet or saute pan over medium heat, occasionally swirling the pan to ensure butter melts evenly.

-- The butter will begin to foam and the color will change from yellow to golden to brown.
-Once you smell that nutty aroma, take the pan off the heat and allow to cool.
-It takes a few minutes total.
+- A few minutes after it melts, the butter will begin to foam and the color will change from yellow to golden and then brown.
+When the butter has a nutty aroma, remove the pan from the heat and allow brown butter to cool.

 - Mash the ripe bananas in a large bowl with a fork by hand until smooth or in a mixing bowl with paddle.
 Add the pumpkin butter, browned butter, sugar, beaten egg, and vanilla.

 - Sift together the flour, baking soda and salt.
 Add to the bowl of wet ingredients and mix thoroughly to blend.

 - Pour batter into prepared loaf pan.
 Bake for 55 -60 minutes, or until a tester inserted into center comes out clean.
 If the bread is browning too quickly, tent the pan with aluminum foil.

 - Remove from oven and allow bread to cool in the pan for 10 minutes.
 Then run spatula between sides of pan and bread, tilt pan sideways and remove bread from loaf pan.
 Let cool on wire rack for at least 15-20 minutes before slicing.